 With its numerous museums, historical attractions, food markets, and interesting culture, Japan’s second largest city is worth even a brief visit.
 From the bustling streets to the high-end shopping centers, from aquariums to gardens in the sky, Osaka will never fail to amaze you.
 If you’re planning a weekend in the city, here’s a helpful guide to make your memories of Osaka unforgettable.

 To ensure a comfortable visit and easy access to all the places you want to see, the first thing you should consider is the location of your hotel.
-The InterContinental Osaka near Osaka Station is a good choice for experiencing top-notch Japanese hospitality.
+Theis a good choice for experiencing top-notch Japanese hospitality.
 It’s in the Kita area around Umeda Station, where you’ll find stops for major subway and rail lines.
 This neighborhood is also known for its incredible shopping and great local attractions.

 On your first day, take the glass-covered elevator to the top floor of the Umeda Sky Building and marvel at the city’s panoramic views.
 From there, head to Ame-Mura, where you’ll experience contemporary Japanese culture at its best.
 Sit in one of the cafés and watch the young, hip, and trendy locals pass by.
 From time to time, you’ll spot teenagers participating in cosplay, wearing colorful and unique outfits that will make you smile.
 With over 3,000 shops in this neighborhood, you might also be tempted to buy something for yourself.